-Specify whether to enable Log Service.
-You can select an existing Log Service project or create one.
+Specify whether to enable Simple Log Service.
+You can select an existing Simple Log Service project or create one.
 By default, Enable Log Service is selected.
-When you create an application, you can enable Log Service with a few steps.
-For more information, see Collect log data from containers by using Log Service.
+For more information about how to quickly configure Simple Log Service when you create an application, see Collect log data from containers by using Simple Log Service.

 Step 5: Confirm the cluster configurations

-Click Next:Confirm Order.
-Confirm the cluster configurations, read the terms of service, and then select terms of service.
-Then, click Create Cluster.
+Click Next:Confirm Order, confirm the configurations, read and select the terms of service, and then click Create Cluster.